 Sunday, 21 June 2020

-Travel by S-Bahn train to Freital-Hainsberg, with time for a workshop visit or relaxation before joining a steam train to Kurort Kipsdorf.
-We will
+Travel by S-Bahn (suburban train) to Freital-Hainsberg, with time for a workshop visit or relaxation before joining a steam train to Kurort

 Later this morning, transfer by bus to Glashütte to visit the watch factory before continuing to Pirna, an old town, with time to explore and enjoy